GlennPeulen/GlennPeulen.github.io/_posts/2021-12-11-day1-writing-task.md

 subject: post
 ---
 Today is my first day of writing.
 I will write atleast a 100 words for the next 100 days.
 I am sure I will be able to achieve this goal.
 A major aim of this exercise is to get into a habbit of writing and potentially improve it further, while also have fun and just churn out some interesting pieces.
 In this way, I also get an opportunity to document some snapshots of my life.

+Today, Koala messaged me asking if I got an email from GT's program.
+Initially, I went in a defensive mode, asserting the fact the both of us are applying to different programs.
+She said that the program committee wants to have an "informal chat" with her.
+Following this, her replies included justifications for her actions and that she was only planning to prepare for the interviews.
+My response later was kind.
+I congratulated and wished her goodluck for whatever followed.
+I also messaged chu and tried justifying my actions.
+He felt too important and I acted like a fuckin simp.
+I should have taken a stand.
+Maybe its fine, I am just being kind to people.
+KN proposed that we meet at the citadel on nine tails adding to the ten teeth.
+Most of the replies were negative.
+Lets see what follows.

+On the academic front, I am learning IML.
+I convered linear models and will probably be done with decision trees.
+I think I feel a bit more confident after looking at GAM.
+Maybe I can model the gene expression data and make some interesting clean methods for single-cell.
+Woah, I am thinking everything in the light of single-cell datasets lol.